Frank G. Eathorne, Jr.

 Board member since 2014

-Bio: Laurel works as a Sr. Environmental Scientist for Peabody Energy in the Powder River Basin of Wyoming.
+Bio: Laurel has recently retired as a Sr. Environmental Scientist for Peabody Energy in the Powder River Basin of Wyoming.
 She has worked on reclaiming mined lands, permitting, and regulatory affairs for over 25 years.
 She has assisted with various reclamation studies and co-authored journal articles and conference proceedings.
 She received her BS with major concentration in soils from Colorado State University.

 Regarding her participation in the Association, Laurel reflects, “I have not seen the level of collaboration in other working groups that the Thunder Basin Grasslands Prairie Ecosystem Association offers from a unique combination of private land owners, industry and federal agencies.
 The comprehensive conservation plans and results from TBGPEA’s collaboration have exceeded what any one person or agency could have developed.
 It is inspiring to be a part of this kind of conservation.”